 - Pat the top surface of the dough with water until dough is sticky to the touch.
 Place 1 piece of cheese lengthwise in the center of the rectangle.
 Roll the dough around the cheese, and pinch seams together to create a tight seal.

-- Place mozzarella-stuffed dough seam-side down onto a parchment-lined sheet pan.
+- Line a baking sheet with parchment paper.
+Place mozzarella stuffed breadsticks seam side down on sheet pan.
 Cover and place in a warm location to rise for about 30 minutes.

 - Meanwhile, preheat the oven to 425°F.